LightStage-Aber/LightStage-Repo/README.md

-# Experiment Framework:
+# Experiment Framework:  `(-m2)`

 Simply put, the tool is to evaluate light positions or search for positions that are optimised for data capture for 3d reconstruction.
 * Current evaluations measure physical effects of light.
 * Future evaluations may evaluate effects of positions in calibrated photometry.

 A typical experiment might use a spherical lightstage frame on which lights are positioned to illuminate a typically spherical target object.
 The light received (illuminance) on each surface of the target object is calculated.
 The balance (i.e. a relative or normalised standard deviation) of the light received across the target, provides a measure of evaluation; this key metric, we call `evenness`.
 Other statistical measures are also reported.
-Variations include differently structured frames, different targets, light positions and quantities.
+Variations include differently structured frames, different targets, light positions, quantities and light power output levels.

 #### The state-of-art lightstages already simulated and evaluated include [Debevec's LS3/LS5 at USC, US](https://pdfs.semanticscholar.org/01ec/1c832e5af0c108c6c86f0eeb9f3958bbdb64.pdf) 156 LED icosahedron 2v, [Dutta & Smith in 2010 at UoYork, UK](http://etheses.whiterose.ac.uk/id/eprint/1498) 41 LED icosahedron 2v, and [Kampouris & Ghosh at ICL, UK](https://wp.doc.ic.ac.uk/rgi/project/multispectral-light-stage/) 168 sphere of rings design and [our stage at Aber Uni, UK](http://www.hannahdee.eu/blog/?p=1503) which is uses a icosahedron 3v structure.